If your Bose product will not connect to your wireless network, try the following:

 If you have connected previously but have since changed your network name, password or security type, try the Alternative Setup Method to update the network settings in the Bose Music app.

-If using a mobile hotspot, compatibility can vary.
+If you’re using a mobile hotspot, compatibility can vary.
 While some hotspots may work, they are not recommended as there can be no, limited or inconsistent functionality

 If your system has been set up to work with more than one Wi-Fi network, it may take up to two minutes to connect, as the system attempts to connect to the most recently used network of the four it stores in its memory